A business model with sustainability at its core gives opportunities

 7. Extend the life of your product

 Fill in your core activities in the seventh building block.
 Those are your main business activities.
 With this building block, you look at the design and how your product is made.
 Do you produce a lot for little?
 Or do you always choose the best quality?
 Perhaps your customer values as little waste as possible.
 Investigate if you can improve the quality of your product.
 This way you ensure that your product lasts longer, making it more durable and sustainable.
-As an additional activity, you can offer help with repairs (in Dutch).
-This makes your product a sustainable choice for the customer.
+As an additional activity, you can offer help with repairs.
+This will become mandatory in and makes your product a sustainable choice for the customer.

 8. Be part of a sustainable chain